 - Great blue turaco; found I forested areas including Entebbe Botanical gardens

 - African emerald cuckoo

-- Verreaux’s eagle-owl; largest owl species in Uganda and mostly seen during night drives.
+- Verreaux’s eagle owl is the largest owl species in Uganda and is mostly seen during night drives.

 - Pennant/standard winged nightjars; mostly seen on the road to the top of Murchison falls after dusk.

 - Giant Kingfisher.